pietmau/Flickr-Image-Gallery/README.md

 # Flickr Image Gallery
-The puropse of this repo is to experiment with MVI and coroutines in a clean architecture.
+The puropse of this repo is to experiment with MVI and Coroutines in a clean architecture.
 As a consequence it is a bit verbose.

 # MVI with Mobius
 The app runs on a very basic implementation of the MVI pattern based on